Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Introduction

-\begin{enumerate} \item We show that in LCN-WS, a stability constraint implies an explicit regularity control in terms of a weighted path norm whose weights are governed by the geometry of the induced patch multiset.
-This extends stability-induced complexity controls for FCNs \citep{liang2025_neural_shattering,qiao2024stable} and makes precise that convolutional patch extraction transfers the relevant data dependence from ambient inputs to the \emph{distribution of local patches}.
+\begin{enumerate} \item We show that for a sparsely connected two-layer network, the BEoS condition translates into a stepsize dependent bound on a weighted path norm of the network.
+The weight function in this norm is governed by the geometry of the induced \emph{patch multiset}, namely the collection of all local patches extracted from the training data.
+This extends stability-based analyses of FCNs and makes precise that sparse patch extraction shifts the relevant data dependence from the full input vectors to the patches themselves.

-\item Leveraging this characterization, we prove that when the receptive field size is small relative to ambient dimension ($m\ll d$), the BEoS class of LCN-WS admits nontrivial generalization guarantees on hyperspherical data.
-In contrast, under the same ambient geometry, FCNs can have vacuous BEoS-based guaranties \citep{liang2025datageometry}.
-In particular, in the regime of fixed $m$ and large $d$, our bounds yield a polynomial-rate upper bound on the generalization gap of the form $n^{-\frac{1}{6}+O(\frac{m}{d})}$ up to log factors (see Theorem~\ref{thm:upper_bound}).
-The theoretical results are numerically supported by synthetic experiments that probe the scaling of the generalization gap with $n$ and $d$.
-This separation demonstrates that architectural inductive bias can cooperate with stability constraints by changing the representation geometry that stability ``sees''.
+\item From this characterization, we prove that on uniformly distributed hyperspherical data, the BEoS-constrained class admits non-vacuous generalization bounds.
+For fixed patch size $m$ and large ambient dimension $d$, our bound scales as $n^{-1/6+O(m/d)}$ (Theorem~\ref{thm:upper_bound}) and is immune to the curse of dimensionality, which we also verify numerically.
+This demonstrates that sparse connectivity can yield strong generalization guarantees by changing the representation format the network processes.

-\item We give a flat interpolation construction showing that, without distributional assumptions, there exist datasets where an LCN-WS can interpolate while still satisfying the BEoS condition (Theorem \ref{thm:flat_lcws_gap}).
-This clarifies why additional data priors are necessary for stability-induced generalization.
+\item We also characterize a limitation: without distributional assumptions, there exist datasets where a sparse network can perfectly interpolate while satisfying the BEoS condition (Theorem~\ref{thm:flat_lcws_gap}).
+This occurs precisely when individual patches can be isolated from the rest by a single half-space.
+The result clarifies that the generalization benefit of sparse connectivity relies on a structural property of the patch data, namely that it resists such isolation.

-\item We provide empirical evidence that natural-image patches extracted by standard convolutional receptive fields exhibit a patch geometry that is compatible with strong BEoS-induced implicit regularization in Section \ref{subsec:geometry-patches}.
-We also introduce a clustered-patch synthetic model to isolate the role of weight sharing by contrasting FCN, LCN (no sharing), and LCN-WS, and we demonstrate that sharing couples filters to the global patch distribution in a manner consistent with our stability-based mechanism in Section \ref{subsec:toy_cluster_model}. \end{enumerate}

-From this perspective, we summarize that the \emph{inductive bias of CNNs comes from the distributional structure of local image patches induced by convolutional receptive fields and natural-image priors, and this structure makes GD gravitate toward generalizable features}.
+\item We empirically analyze the patch geometry of natural images (CIFAR-10) and show that standard convolutional receptive fields produce patch geometry that is highly concentrated and resistant to the isolating cuts described above (Section~\ref{sec:patch_geometry_prior}).
+Together, these results provide a systematic explanation for why convolutional networks generalize better than their fully connected counterparts. \end{enumerate}